elliotkantor/Clap/README.md

 # Clap
 Turn paragraph into clapping paragraph
 ## How to use
-1. Install dependencies with `pip install -r requirements.txt`
-1. Run the program from terminal with all dependencies installed
+1. Run the program from terminal
 1. Enter a sentence and it outputs words and copies it to your clipboard.
 1. Enjoy!